Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 System implements biomimetic neurogenesis and enhanced graph intelligence with Hebbian learning.

-As of January 2025, the Myriad Cognitive Architecture has achieved **TWO historic milestones** - the successful implementation and validation of the **world's first complete biomimetic neurogenesis system + intelligent agent discovery optimization**.
-This represents the first AI architecture that not only dynamically grows new specialized capabilities like a biological brain, but also intelligently optimizes agent collaboration through sophisticated relevance scoring and performance tracking:
+As of January 2025, the system implements biomimetic neurogenesis and enhanced graph intelligence.
+It dynamically grows specialized capabilities for unknown concepts and optimizes agent collaboration through relevance scoring and performance tracking.

 ### ✅ Implemented Components